burkaslarry/gdg-bwai/README.md

 GEMINI_API_KEY_FOR_FINE_TUNED_MODEL=""
 ```

+## Setup the dependencies

+Run `npm i` in the root folder to install the required dependencies.

+# Available `npm` command list

 These are the various `npm` commands that you can run - please refer to the slides on what they do and how to use them exactly:

 - npm run chat ^